FairyGandhi/team-mount-elbert/README.md

 * Aldo Peter - GitHub: Aldospy

 ### Objective:
-* The objective of this project is to put into action the big data technology (Hadoop, PySpark, AWS, S3) that we have learned about this semester to ingest a large data set, use basic statistics and analysis of the ingested data set, and display (using Jupyter notebook or other type of visualization) the data set.
-The application should also show horizontal scaling.
+* The objective of this project is to put into action the big data technology that we have learned about this semester which included
+1. Using GitHub to host the entire project.
+2. Using Git software for version control.
+3. Writing Spark code with Jupyter notebook locally or using MyBinder or Docker.
+4. And To ingest a large data set and analyze it.

 ### Data Set:
 * https://www.kaggle.com/ryanxjhan/cbc-news-coronavirus-articles-march-26
+We are using the Kaggle dataset on ‘CBC News COVID-19 articles’.
+Our analysis used Spark with Python and AWS Classroom, to examine the effects of COVID 19 in the news.
+The Dataset contains the article authors, title, date of publishing, description or headline, text of the body, and the URL.

 ### Overview:
+Our project was built on Windows 10 platform, with the code base hosted on GitHub.
+The dataset was stored on AWS S3 bucket.
+Pyspark using Jupyter notebook deployed on EMR Cluster was used to access, clean, and analyze the dataset.

 ### Languages and Tools used:
 * Python (NumPy, Pandas, Matplotlib, Seaborn, Wordcloud)